andrewlau624/piano-visualizations-2-autoplayer/README.md

 # piano-visualizations-2-autoplayer
 Automatic song player for Piano Visualizations 2 in Java.

-## How to Use
+## How to Change a Song
-- Find the schematic for a song online and copy and paste in into [Song](PianoVisualizations2/src/Song)
+* Find the schematic for a song online and copy and paste in into [Song](PianoVisualizations2/src/Song)